Thomash15/example-consumer/README.md

   * Publish pacts, associating the consumer version with the name of the current branch
   * Check if we are safe to deploy to prod (ie. has the pact content been successfully verified)
 * Deploy (only from master)
-  * Deploy app (just pretend for the purposes of this example!)
+  * Deploy app (just pretend for the purposes of this example!)123
   * Record the deployment in the Pact Broker

 ## Usage